White-collar boxing: Governing bodies

 In 2001, Lacey and Bruce Silverglade co-founded the International White Collar Boxing Association (IWCBA), the first and to this day main advisory and sanctioning governing body in the field, designed to regulate the bouts with a focus on safety.
 The IWCBA uses the same weight divisions of professional boxing and awards a belt to the champions of each weight category.
 Matchmaking of non-title bouts is based on level of experience as much as actual weight.
 It also rigorously requires the presence of an experienced doctor, an anesthetist, and a paramedic unit at ringside as well as thorough medical checks.
 Over 1,500 bouts have been sanctioned by the IWCBA over the years, with zero injuries aside from bloody noses.
 IWBCA-sanctioned bouts are predominant in the UK and US.

-In 2007, the World White Collar Boxing Association (WWCBA) was founded to London, UK, to regulate and promote the sport throughout the world, but is principally active in the Asia–Pacific region.
+In 2007, the World White Collar Boxing Association (WWCBA) was founded in London, UK, to regulate and promote the sport throughout the world, but is principally active in the Asia–Pacific region.
 The WWCBA provides a common platform in the form of rules and guidelines allowing boxers to become ranked nationally, regionally and globally and to contest for championship titles.
 In 2008 the WWCBA sanctioned 9 events throughout the world.
 The WWCBA works with other boxing authorities such as the amateur International Boxing Association (AIBA) to ensure strong standards.